ChrisPolykarpou/terraform-ansible/README.md

 MINIO_SECRET_KEY
 SSH_PRIVATE_KEY
 ```
+For [HA-cluster](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology) you need at least 3 __stacked control-plane__ **or** decoupled __external etcd + control-plane nodes__.
+Thus a load-balancer is needed to expose the Kube-apiserver.
+At the moment this is not supported in an automated way!

 ## Provision-infra.yml
 This pipeline builds an enviroment based on terraform configuration.
 The pipeline takes __**Enviroment**__ as an argument.